owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

     * Logic errors, unsat
     * Linear temporal logic, QuickLTL, and Quickstrom
     * Why error reporting matters
+    * Cite the 2022 survey (“A Systematic Literature Review on Counterexample Explanation in Model Checking”), which supports your claim that explanation quality is an unsolved problem?
     * Error Reporting Logic reference and summary
 * Picostrom and error reporting
     * QuickLTL recap